 Why is it important to have a sexual health check-up?

 Sexually transmitted infections (STIs) are passed from one person to another through sex or genital contact.
+They are sometimes referred to as sexually transmitted diseases (STDs).

 If you have a new partner, or you have any symptoms or are worried about STIs it is important to get tested.
 STIs can affect your chances of getting pregnant, as well as your baby.